 “The Director of Planning does not deem artificial turf to have fully permeable Characteristics”

-After many attempted calls to the COV, I finally got a hold of someone to ask some questions about this vague bylaw (which no longer exists by the way).
+After many attempted calls to the COV, I finally got a hold of someone to ask some questions about this vague bylaw.
 They told me the following:

 - Artificial grass is not permitted on city land (basically the boulevards outside of your property)

-- Newly built homes need to pass a final landscape inspection, and the inspection will not be approved if there is artificial grass installed (so just hold off until after final inspections)
+- Newly built homes need to pass a final landscape inspection, and the inspection will not be approved if there is artificial grass installed on the landscape (so just hold off until after final inspections)

-- If a nosy neighbour or bylaw inspector reports your artificial grass to the city, they may ask you to replace it back to a natural lawn or some alternative.
+- If a nosy neighbour or bylaw inspector reports your artificial grass to the city, they may ask you to replace it back to a natural lawn or ensure that at least 30% of the landscape is what they consider “fully permeable”.
 (We had this happen only once, we appealed, they did a drainage test, and we never heard from them again).
 We discovered another loophole that if you claim the turf was installed before 2016, there is nothing they can do.

-At the time of writing this in early 2022, the City of Vancouver has removed the turf bylaw from their website, and we have not experienced any issues with them in the past 4 years of installing in Vancouver.
+At the time of writing this in early 2023, the City of Vancouver has apparently removed the turf bylaw from their website, and we have not experienced any issues with them in the past 5 years of installing in Vancouver.
+We have heard of some instances where annoying neighbors have called the city (yikes) and a bylaw officer shows up to check the percentage of permeable area on the landscape.
 You do not need a permit to install turf on your residential property, and I believe the same goes for commercial applications.
 So is artificial turf allowed in Vancouver?
 The answer is “Yes*, with an asterix”.
 If you, or someone you know, is wondering if it’s okay to install turf, proceed with slight caution and read over this article again for the details.

-If you have any specific questions that were not addressed, feel free to reach out to us at firstname.lastname@example.org
+If you have any specific questions that were not addressed, feel free to reach out to us here